BWeeks101/C4/readme.md

 ### Notable Challenge - datagrid.js

 The original UX design of the site necessitated multiple user selectable datagrids.
-The original concept involved pulling data from databases into objects, which would display as a fairly traditional datagrid, with fixed headers, content scroll and options to select entires columns or rows with a single click. eg:
+The original concept involved pulling data from databases into objects, which would display as a fairly traditional datagrid, with fixed headers, content scroll and options to select entire columns or rows with a single click. eg:

 - The leaderboard display had multiple column headings, and then users with their win/loss record
 - Joining a multiplayer game would require selecting an open slot from a list of available games, displayed as a list
 - The game board itself would be a datagrid without headers

-However, neither HTML nor Javascript have a default datagrid control.
+However, neither HTML nor JavaScript have a default datagrid control.
 This meant that I would either have to:

-- Build a custom layout for each grid by hand, and then very carefully programatically populate and refresh the date,
+- Build a custom layout for each grid by hand, and then very carefully programmatically populate and refresh the date,
 - Look for a control that had already been created, learn how to use it, avoid any pitfalls (and potentially any bloat) that could be caused by another framework.
 - Write my own